PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Why did he userp?
 	- Feelings of greed and envy
 	- Was born when a piece of the fractured shard was nearby, tainting his soul
 	- Who had this shard?
+Varyn the Valient
 	- Woe was killed in battle by Lick's father, who died a year ago, and who worse his dragonshard fragment in battle for luck
 - Old Clan members
 	- Some were swayed by Hrothgar